Eliminating Depth Cycles among Triangles in Three Dimensions

-The proof of this bound follows the high-level approach in the previous analysis for the case of lines~\cite{ArS1}, which uses the polynomial partitioning technique of Guth~\cite{Gut}.
+The proof of this bound follows the high-level approach in the previous analysis for the case of lines \cite{ArS1dcg}, which uses the polynomial partitioning technique of Guth \cite{Gut}.
 Roughly speaking, this technique spreads the \emph{edges} of the triangles more or less evenly among the cells of the partition, which in turn provides a recursive divide-and-conquer mechanism for performing the cuts.
-However, the fact that we are dealing here with two-dimensional triangles, rather than with one-dimensional objects like lines or segments, raises substantial technical problems that need to be overcome.
+However, the fact that we are dealing here with two-dimensional triangles, rather than with one-dimensional lines (or segments), raises substantial technical problems that need to be overcome.
 The two most significant issues that arise are:

-(i) In contrast with the case of lines, where the cuts are made at a discrete set of points, here we need to cut the triangles into two-dimensional regions.
-Ideally, we would like to cut them into triangular pieces (as does the BSP technique of \cite{PY}), but our technique does not achieve this and instead cuts the triangles by a collection of constant-degree algebraic curves into semialgebraic regions of constant description complexity.
+\begin{enumerate}[(i),wide,labelindent=0pt] \item In contrast with the case of lines, where the cuts are made at a discrete set of points, here we need to cut the triangles into two-dimensional regions.
+Ideally, we would like to cut them into triangular pieces (as does the BSP technique of \cite{PY}), but our approach does not achieve this and instead cuts the triangles by a collection of high-but-constant-degree algebraic curves into semialgebraic regions, which can then be cut into asymptotically the same number of `trapezoidal' regions of constant description complexity.

-(ii) Additional complications arise in controlling the recursive mechanism, to ensure that not too many triangles are passed to a recursive subproblem.
-As alluded to above, we can control the number of triangles that have an edge that crosses a cell, since the partition is based on the triangle edges, but we do not have a good bound on the number of triangles that ``fully slice'' through a cell; see below for the precise description.
-One therefore needs to prune away the triangles that cross a cell in this slicing manner, in order to obtain a recurrence relationship similar to the one in \cite{ArS1} for the case of lines, thereby achieving the desired near-optimal bound for the overall number of cuts; see below for full details.
+\item Additional complications arise in controlling the recursive mechanism, to ensure that not too many triangles are passed to a recursive subproblem (each within some cell of the partition).
+As alluded to above, we can control the number of triangles that have an edge crossing a cell, since the partition is based on the triangle edges, but we do not have a good bound on the number of triangles that ``fully slice'' through a cell; see the precise description below, and refer to Figure~\ref{fig:pierce} for an illustration.

+One therefore needs to prune away the triangles that cross a cell in this slicing manner, in order to obtain a recurrence relationship similar to the one in \cite{ArS1dcg} for the case of lines, thereby achieving the desired near-optimal bound for the overall number of cuts. \end{enumerate}